evmcnb/COVID-Graph-Plotter/README.md

 ```
 This software allows comparison of a maxiumum of 4 different areas currently.
 So enter the names of the areas which you wish to compare.

 To the side of this is a drop-down list of region types.
 This is **only** for use for some areas which appear under multiple categories.
-To spot this when plotted these regions will extend beyond others:
+To spot this when plotted, these regions will extend beyond others:

 <img align="centre" src="https://imgur.com/oAHGd1S.png">